alarisnu/7dof_arm_tracker/README.md

 ## How to set up WIXEL

-### Install the following software to configure Wixel:
-1. Pololu Wixel Configuration Utility - it can be downloaded [here](https://www.pololu.com/product/1336/resources)
+0. Install Pololu Wixel Configuration Utility - it can be downloaded [here](https://www.pololu.com/product/1336/resources)

 ### Follow these steps to upload programs to Wixel
 1. Connect the Wixel controller to the PC via the USB port.